-If you live on Long Island or in New York City, you should contact Richard S. Jaffe Esq., who is an experienced product liability attorney and will discuss your options in a free consultation.
+If you live on Long Island or in the nearby areas including Nassau County, Suffolk County and Queens, you should contact Richard S. Jaffe Esq., who is an experienced product liability attorney and will discuss your options in a free consultation.

 You can contact him for a free consultation at the Law Offices of Cohen & Jaffe LLP, 2001 Marcus Avenue, Suite W295, Lake Success, NY 11042.
 Phone: 516-358-6900 or toll free: 800-483-6149.